foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

 A function is present in the code to make the conversion between measured voltage and temperature.
 It must be adapted to the temperature sensor used.
 This is described in the software FAQ (:ref:`sw_faq_temperature_sensors`).
 In case temperatures are read incorrectly, this function is the first step to verify.

 It must be noted that if no sensor is connected, 3V are measured.
-For the quickstart guide, no sensor needs to be connected: the conversion function is simply a multiplication by 10, so 30°C will be displayed, which again lies in the center of the safe operating area defined by default in the |foxBMS| software.
+For the quickstart guide, no sensor needs to be connected: the conversion function is simply a multiplication by 10, so 30°C will be displayed, which again lies in the center of the safe operating area defined by default in the |foxbms| software.

 If sensors are added, they must be connected between the connector pins corresponding to the sensors 0 to 5, as shown in :numref:`table %s <cell_temperature_connector>`.